mikhailsmilovic/Earth-Engine/README.md

 # Earth-Engine

-Scripts for extracting and displaying data from Google Earth Engine
+Scripts for extracting, processing, and displaying data from Google Earth Engine